-3.17 Public nuisance is not narrowly defined within the context of the Act.
-The Licensing Authority will take a broader approach to its meaning.
-In effect, any nuisance arising from a licensable activity - ranging from major noise from an outdoor pop concert affecting a wide area, to a low-level nuisance affecting only a few people (e.g.

-vibrations from a poorly mounted extraction duct serving a night café), could be included.

-- 3.18 The Licensing Authority remains sensitive to the expectations and needs of different parts of the community in respect of leisure and cultural pursuits, and will view applications accordingly.
-The Licensing Authority will consider the impact of those activities on people who have to live, work and sleep within the local vicinity of a licensed premises. - 3.19 The Licensing Authority will always consider whether other legislation already provides sufficient protection of the rights of local people.
+- 4.17 Public nuisance is not narrowly defined within the context of the Act.
+The Licensing Authority will take a broad approach to its meaning.
+In effect, any nuisance arising from a licensable activity - ranging from major noise from an outdoor pop concert affecting a wide area, to a low-level nuisance affecting only a few people (e.g. vibrations from a poorly mounted extraction duct serving a night café), could be included. - 4.18 The Licensing Authority remains sensitive to the expectations and needs of different parts of the community in respect of leisure and cultural pursuits, and will view applications accordingly.
+The Licensing Authority will consider the impact of those activities on people who have to live, work and sleep within the local vicinity of a licensed premises. - 4.19 The Licensing Authority will always consider whether other legislation already provides sufficient protection of the rights of local people.
 For example, the Environmental Protection Act 1990, the Noise Act 1996 and the Antisocial Behaviour Act 2003 can be utilised to address noise nuisance issues.
 The Licensing Authority considers that the potential for public nuisance can be prevented or much reduced by good design and planning during new or ancillary construction works, and by the provision of good facilities.
 This will require appropriate advice at the planning and development stages of new projects.
 The Licensing Authority's Licensing Service and the Environmental Health Department and other regulatory agencies such as the Police, should be viewed as being instrumental in this respect.
-Applicants should consider carefully the suitability of the premises for the type of activity to be undertaken, particularly in terms of ventilation, noise breakout and noise/vibration transmission to adjoining premises. - 3.20 The Licensing Authority expects licence holders to use their risk assessments and Operating Schedules to review and, if need be, to make necessary improvements to the premises, or to operational practices, in order to prevent public nuisance. - 3.21 Where the provision of existing legislation proves inadequate or inappropriate for control purposes, the Licensing Authority will consider imposing licence conditions.
-Any condition deemed appropriate and imposed by the Licensing Authority to promote the prevention of public nuisance will focus on measures within the direct control of the licence holder, and designated premises supervisor.
+Applicants should consider carefully the suitability of the premises for the type of activity to be undertaken, particularly in terms of ventilation, noise breakout and noise/vibration transmission to adjoining premises. - 4.20 The Licensing Authority expects licence holders to use their risk assessments and Operating Schedules to review and, if need be, to make necessary improvements to the premises, or to operational practices, in order to prevent public nuisance.
+The matter of persons congregating in outside areas including beer gardens can cause disturbance and be a public nuisance to residents living in close proximity to licensed premises.
+This congregation may be connected to the manner in which the smoke free legislation is managed at the premises.
+The Licensing Authority will expect such matters to have been demonstratively assessed and addressed in the Operating Schedule.
+In cases where there appears to be a likelihood of residents living around licensed premises being disturbed by customers leaving venues, or there being an impact on crime and disorder from customers leaving venues, applicants may consider putting in place a dispersal policy such a policy would set out the steps that would be put in place to minimise disorder or disturbance that may be caused as customers leave.

+4.21 Where the provision of existing legislation proves inadequate or inappropriate for control purposes, if its discretion is engaged through the submission of representations the Licensing Authority will consider imposing licence conditions, any condition deemed appropriate and imposed by the Licensing Authority to promote the prevention of public nuisance will focus on measures within the direct control of the licence holder, and designated premises supervisor.